SOA2012-101078504/linphoneTest_1/uwp/cs/07_AdvancedChat/Readme.md

 how to create a one-to-one encrypted chat room also see CoreService.cs.
 You can also try to create one yourself using the new "Create a new secure ChatRoom" on top of the ChatsPage.

-Ephemeral messages are meant to disappear after a certain amount of time.
+Ephemeral messages are meant to disappear after a certain amount of time has elapsed.
 You can enable the ephemeral mode directly on a ChatRoom object, see ChatPage.xaml.cs to learn how to enable/disable it.
-And finally watch the new code in MessageDisplay.xaml(.cs) to see how to handle ephemeral messages.
+And finally take a look at the new code in MessageDisplay.xaml(.cs) to see how to handle ephemeral messages.

-Don't forget to install those NuGet packages :
- - LinphoneSDK (can be found here : https://www.linphone.org/snapshots/windows/sdk/)
- - Microsoft.NETCore.UniversalWindowsPlatform (version 6.2.12 recommended)
- - ANGLE.WindowsStore (for video rendering, version 2.1.13 recommended)

 New/updated files :